 Conducting a frequency scan on a wind turbine generator can provide valuable information about how the tested system behaves across a wider frequency range.
-This information is vital when, for example, analysing wind farm system data to identify issues such as the risk of sub-synchronous oscillations; risk of interaction with other elements in the interconnecting e.g.: underwater cables or filter banks (for offshore wind farms), or interaction with active devices, such as a Static Synchronous Condenser (STATCOM).
+This information is vital when analysing the risk of sub-synchronous oscillations, interaction with cables and filter banks or with active devices, such as Static Synchronous Condenser (STATCOM).
 The investigated method can also provide information for evaluating the stability and performance of large time-constant controllers, such as voltage control or power oscillation damping (POD) control installed in a wind energy system.

-Firstly, this section shows the frequency scan test carried out on 20th June, 2016, when the wind turbine was operating at 0.6 pu power of production.
-Afterwards, the result of the frequency scan test carried out on 17th May, 2016, at low power production, is then given.
+Firstly, this section shows the frequency scan test carried out on 20 June 2016, when the wind turbine was operating at 0.6 pu power of production.
+Afterwards, the result of the frequency scan test carried out on 17 May 2016, at low power production, is given.
 The current and voltage are again measured at the HVDC station controlling the voltage applied to the wind turbine.
-The frequency scan is conducted by adding a voltage component of magnitude 0.015 pu (modulated to the frequency being scanned) to the fundamental reference voltage of 1 pu.
+The frequency scan is conducted by adding a voltage component of a magnitude of 0.015 pu (modulated to the frequency being scanned) to the fundamental reference voltage of 1 pu.
 The measured phase voltage and line current are evaluated at the frequency of interest and using the methodology given in Espinoza (2016), also reported in Espinoza et al. (2016).

 During the scan, the wind turbine changed its operating conditions during each tested frequency.
 The average power output of the wind turbine is measured at 2.9 MW.
-However, a wide variation between 2.6 MW and 3.5 MW was encountered during the test, as shown in Fig. 12 as bars of different length.
-For each scan at a given frequency, the wind turbine impedance
+However, a wide variation between 2.6 and 3.5 MW was encountered during the test, as shown in Fig. 12a as bars of different height.
+For each scan at a given frequency, the wind turbine impedance $Z{\rm w}(j\omega)$ is obtained as an average of the phase impedances, while each phase impedance is computed with the corresponding voltage and current vector measured at the frequency of interest and averaged within the sampling period.